Oklahoma City: Restaurants

 Florence's Restaurant in 2022 was named one of America's Classics by the James Beard Foundation.
 It was the first James Beard award for an Oklahoma entity.
-The Oklahoman called Florence's "The Grand Dame of all local restaurants."
+The Oklahoman called Florence's "The Grand Dame of all local restaurants".
+Andrew Black, chef/owner of Grey Sweater, won the 2023 James Beard Award for Best Chef Southwest.

+The Food Network show Diners, Drive-Ins, and Dives has been to several restaurants in the Oklahoma City metropolitan area.
+Some of these include Cattlemen's Steakhouse, Chick N Beer, Clanton's Cafe, The Diner, Eischen's Bar, Florence's Restaurant, and Guyutes, among several others.

 Sports

 Oklahoma City is home to several professional sports teams, including the Oklahoma City Thunder of the National Basketball Association.
-The Thunder is the city's second "permanent" major professional sports franchise after the now-defunct AFL Oklahoma Wranglers and is the third major-league team to call the city home when considering the temporary hosting of the New Orleans/Oklahoma City Hornets for the 2005–06 and 2006–07 NBA seasons.
-However, the Thunder were formerly the Sonics prior to the movement of the Sonics to OKC in 2008.
+The Thunder is the city's second "permanent" major professional sports franchise after the now-defunct AFL Oklahoma Wranglers.
+It is the third major-league team to call the city home when considering the temporary hosting of the New Orleans/Oklahoma City Hornets for the 2005–06 and 2006–07 NBA seasons.
+However, the Thunder was formerly the Sonics before the movement of the Sonics to OKC in 2008.

-Other professional sports clubs in Oklahoma City include the Oklahoma City Dodgers, the Triple-A affiliate of the Los Angeles Dodgers, the Oklahoma City Energy FC of the United Soccer League, and the Crusaders of Oklahoma Rugby Football Club of USA Rugby.
-The Oklahoma City Blazers, a name used for decades of the city's hockey team in the Central Hockey League has been used for a junior team in the Western States Hockey League since 2014.
+Other professional sports clubs in Oklahoma City include the Oklahoma City Comets, the Triple-A affiliate of the Los Angeles Dodgers, the Oklahoma City Energy FC of the United Soccer League, and the Crusaders of Oklahoma Rugby Football Club of USA Rugby.
+The Oklahoma City Blazers, a name used for decades of the city's hockey team in the Central Hockey League, has been used for a junior team in the Western States Hockey League since 2014.

-The Paycom Center in downtown is the main multipurpose arena in the city which hosts concerts, NHL exhibition games, and many of the city's pro sports teams.
-In 2008, the Oklahoma City Thunder became the major tenant.
-Nearby in Bricktown, the Chickasaw Bricktown Ballpark is the home to the city's baseball team, the Dodgers.
-"The Brick," as it is locally known, is considered one of the finest minor league parks in the nation.
+The Paycom Center in downtown is the main multipurpose arena in the city, which hosts concerts, NHL exhibition games, and many of the city's pro sports teams.
+In 2008, the Oklahoma City Thunder became the primary tenant.
+Nearby in Bricktown, the Chickasaw Bricktown Ballpark is the home to the city's baseball team, the Comets.
+"The Brick", as it is locally known, is considered one of the finest minor league parks in the nation.

-Oklahoma City is the host of the World Cup of Softball and the annual NCAA Women's College World Series.
-The city has held the 2005 NCAA Men's Basketball First and Second round and hosted the Big 12 Men's and women's basketball tournaments in 2007 and 2009.
-The major universities in the area – University of Oklahoma, Oklahoma City University, and Oklahoma State University – often schedule major basketball games and other sporting events at Paycom Center and Chickasaw Bricktown Ballpark, although most home games are played at their campus stadiums.
+Oklahoma City hosts the World Cup of Softball and the annual NCAA Women's College World Series.
+The city has held 2005 NCAA Men's Basketball First and Second round and hosted the Big 12 Men's and women's basketball tournaments in 2007 and 2009.
+The major universities in the area – University of Oklahoma, Oklahoma City University, and Oklahoma State University – often schedule major basketball games and other sporting events at Paycom Center and Chickasaw Bricktown Ballpark.
+However, most home games are played at their campus stadiums.

 Other major sporting events include Thoroughbred and Quarter Horse racing circuits at Remington Park and numerous horse shows and equine events that take place at the state fairgrounds each year.
-There are numerous golf courses and country clubs spread around the city.
+There are multiple golf courses and country clubs spread around the city.